 Mindfulness and Leadership

-In organizational research, scholars have mainly focused on intrapersonal effects of mindfulness and mindfulness-based interventions (e.g., Hülsheger et al., 2014, 2015; Roche et al., 2014; Shonin et al., 2014), whereas the effects of mindfulness on interpersonal interactions and relationships have been largely neglected (Good et al., 2016).
+In organizational research, scholars have mainly focused on the intrapersonal effects of mindfulness and mindfulness-based interventions (e.g., Hülsheger et al., 2014, 2015; Roche et al., 2014; Shonin et al., 2014), whereas the effects of mindfulness on interpersonal interactions and relationships have been largely neglected (Good et al., 2016).
 The interpersonal relationship between the leader and the followers is at the core of leadership (Northouse, 2013).
-Yet, only a few theoretical papers have addressed the role of mindfulness in leader–follower relationships (Glomb et al., 2011; Sauer and Kohls, 2011), to examine the possibility that mindfulness generally helps leader better deal with various demands of leadership.
+Only a few research papers have studied the role of mindfulness in leader–follower relationships (Glomb et al., 2011; Sauer and Kohls, 2011), to examine the possibility that mindfulness generally helps leader better deal with various demands of leadership.

 Reb et al. (2014) found that followers of leaders who score highly on dispositional mindfulness reported higher levels of well-being and job performance.
 These studies identified psychological need satisfaction as a mediator in the relationship between self-reported dispositional mindfulness of the leader and follower outcomes.

 There is emerging evidence that leader mindfulness is reflected in specific leadership styles, as perceived by others.
-Specifically, Pircher Verdorfer (2016) conducted a study which found a positive relationship between leaders’ mindfulness and followers’ perceptions of specific servant leader behaviors, that is, humility, standing back, and authenticity.
-Interestingly, our notion of mindfulness in communication fits well with these features.
-In fact, it is plausible that leaders who are mindfully present, accepting, and calm when communication with others signal humility (e.g., being open to different views and opinions of others), the ability to stand back (e.g., not chasing recognition or rewards), and authenticity (e.g., being open about own limitations and weaknesses).
+Specifically, Pircher Verdorfer (2016) conducted a study which found a positive relationship between leaders’ mindfulness and followers’ perceptions of specific servant leader behaviors–humility, standing back, and authentic leadership.
+The notion of mindfulness in communication fits well with these features.

 Leaders and Followers

 Our findings provide additional evidence for a positive link between an individual’s (the leader’s) dispositional mindfulness and the well-being of other people (their followers), suggesting that mindfulness is not only an internal capital but also aids individuals in interpersonal relations.
-These results are in line with the findings of Reb et al. (2014) who first provided scientific evidence for such interpersonal effects of mindfulness in leader–follower relationships.
-Also, our results expand evidence that has been provided in a very recent study by Reb et al. (2018), in which leader mindfulness predicted follower reports of enhanced LMX quality.
-With this, our study also contributes more generally to the perennial interest in leadership research regarding the effects of leaders’ affect and emotions on their followers (for reviews see Gooty et al., 2010; Rajah et al., 2011; Walter et al., 2011).
-Mindfulness, which is assumed to play an important role in emotion regulation, affect, stress, and well-being (cf.,Good et al., 2016; Lomas et al., 2017; Mesmer-Magnus et al., 2017), constitutes a concept that is likely to offer new and fruitful insights for research in this area, where the emotional states of individuals have wide-ranging consequences on others.
+These results are in line with the findings of Reb et al. (2014) who provided scientific evidence for the interpersonal effects of mindfulness in leader–follower relationships.
+Our study also contributes more generally to the perennial interest in leadership research regarding the effects of leaders’ affect and emotions on their followers (for reviews see Gooty et al., 2010; Rajah et al., 2011; Walter et al., 2011).

 Leaders’ mindfulness in communication is likely to foster followers’ satisfaction on the content level because less information gets lost between “sender” and “receiver” and the information is processed in a less biased manner.
 This assumption is supported by various findings, linking mindfulness to increased attention focus and less attentional biases (e.g., Chambers et al., 2008; Flook et al., 2013; Roeser et al., 2013).
 Leaders who communicate mindfully can help satisfy the basic needs of followers, which results in increased satisfaction (Deci et al., 2017).